CristobalHonores/Analisis-de-datos-quimicos-con-R/README.md

-# Analisis de datos quimicos con R
+# Introduccion a quimiometria con R